jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 +++++++++++++++++++++++++++++++++++++
 # NOTES

-I consider it a creational pattern even if the objects are not being created.
-The client is still acquiring them.

-Feels similar to Flyweight structurally, but it's different.
-Both involve collections of objects.
-Flyweight objects are shared.
-Object Pool objects are not shared.

-Object Pools are used when an object is resource intensive.
-It make take a lot of time to instantiate, or it may be tied to a limited resource.

-Even if most haven't implemented an Object Pool, most have used one.
-A Thread Pool is an object pool.

 Objects need to be returned to the pool otherwise you'll end up with a drained pool.
 I don't think that work references will work.
 Need a means to release the object.
 Maybe something like close() might help.

 Objects need to be cleaned of any intrinsic state, otherwise, you could end up with a cess pool.